Climate Risks & Opportunities

 Regarding climate risk management, we believe that climate-related risks are not standalone risk categories but rather impact financial institutions directly or indirectly through transmission to individual and macroeconomic levels.
 This exacerbates traditional financial risks such as credit risk, market risk, operational risk, and others.

-In order to comprehend the impacts and effects of climate change on the Company, the Board of Directors serves as the highest decision making body for the Company's climate risk management framework.
-It determines comprehensive climate risk management guidelines and major decisions based on overall operational strategies and business environment assessments.
-Furthermore, within the ESG Team, a Climate Action Team has been formed to identify and evaluate the risks and opportunities associated with climate change.
+Action Team has been formed to identify and evaluate the risks and opportunities associated with climate change.
 The Team also aids in the development of quantitative methods and indicators, as well as the implementation of effective management measures.
 Regular reports on climate-related matters are submitted to the Risk Management Committee, which is responsible for overseeing the comprehensive framework and execution of the climate risk management mechanism.

-2023 KTB Climate-Related Risks
+2024 KTB Climate-Related Risks

 Based on the assessment of probability and impact, KTB has identified O3, O4, and O5 as relatively significant.
-For significant climate-related opportunities, the Company has formulated following action measures:
+For significant climate-related opportunities, the Company has formulated following action measures

 Assessing Strategy Resilience through Scenario Analysis

-Scenario Analysis Result
+Comprehensive Result of Scenario Analysis

 KTB primarily generates revenue from credit business, with real estate often used as collateral.
 Climate change has increased the frequency and intensity of extreme weather events, potentially reducing the value of real estate collateral associated with credit business.
 As a result, banks face an elevated credit risk.
 Consequently, KTB has recognized the depreciation of real estate collateral as a significant climate risk factor.